This is an edited transcript of the video I posted to YouTube back in 2012. The video was of very poor quality so I’ve taken it down.

 On the Jewish calendar the date is 10 Tevet 5772.
 This is a fast day.

-So last night I was thinking, “Why is tomorrow a fast day?”
+So last night I was thinking, “Why is there a fast of the 10th of Tevet?”

 Of course, I thought about the calamities that befell the Jewish people during the month of Tevet.

 - 8th of Tevet – the Jewish sages were ordered to translate the Torah into Greek.

 - 9th of Tevet -The sages Ezra the Scribe and Nehemiah both died.